pagespace/pagespace/docs/intro.md

 Besides the technologies already mentioned on this page, Pagespace does not dictate the use of any other technologies.
 Templates are blank canvases, for you to create any website you want, powered by any client side technology.
-The HTML sent to the client contains no bloat added by Pagespace.
+The HTML sent to the client contains no added bloat.
 Templates are as clean or bloated as you wish to make them.

 **Website managers** benefit from an admin dashboard where they can manage pages, media and content.